-ProtoSounds[®] is equipped with a RESET setting to turn off the Passenger Station Sound Proto-Effects (PFA) features.
+ProtoSounds® is equipped with a RESET setting to turn off the Passenger Station Sound Proto-Effects (PFA) features.
 This is especially useful if you are double-heading engines that are both equipped with PFA.
 You may not want to stop at a yard and have both engines playing their PFA sound effects.
 To turn off PFA, enter RESET and go to Feature 28.
-(See the section on Using RESET To Program ProtoSounds[®] on page 17).
-Once in Feature 28, press the transformer whistle button and wait for features have been turned off).
+(See the section on Using RESET on page 17).
+Once in Feature 28, press the transformer whistle button and wait for ProtoSounds to sound a bell ding(s).
+Continue pressing the whistle button on and off until ProtoSounds sounds two bell dings (signifying that the PFA features have been turned off).
 Simply turn the transformer throttle OFF and then ON again to lock in the new setting.
-To reset ProtoSounds® to its original factory setting of Squeaking Brakes and PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.
+To reset ProtoSoundsTM to its original factory setting of Squeaking Brakes and PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSoundsTM only dings once instead of twice.